Please scroll down to bottom of the page for relevant resource documents.

-UEFA Club Licensing
+UEFA Club Licensing and Financial Sustainability

 UEFA require each licensor to ensure that all applicable licensing criteria defined in their Regulations are integrated into a set of regulations or manual to be applied to clubs applying for a licence to play in UEFA’s competitions within each country.
 The licence applies to UEFA’s competitions only and not to domestic competitions.
 UEFA review and approve each licensor’s set of regulations for consistency with the licensing requirements set out in their Regulations.

 The FA Licensing Manuals for UEFA Club Competitions are prepared each year to satisfy the requirements of the club licensing requirements of UEFA’s Regulations.
-The requirements included in relevant FA Manual is applied to Premier League or WSL clubs that apply for a licence to play in UEFA’s competitions for the following season.
+The requirements included in the relevant FA Manual is applied to Premier League or WSL clubs that apply for a licence to play in UEFA’s competitions for the following season.

 There are two types of FA membership, Full Membership and Associate Membership.
 The Football Association Limited is a company with share capital.
 The articles of association of The FA set out in detail who is entitled to hold an ordinary share.
 A Full Member of The FA is allocated an ordinary share that entitles the holder to participate at general meetings of The FA and to vote on proposed changes to FA Rules, Regulations and articles.
 It also provides limited entitlement to purchase tickets for matches organised by The FA.